 - Kane County Behavioral Health Resources

 State law mandates strict privacy rules.
 As a result, school personnel cannot contact a doctor, dentist, nurse, or pharmacist about a student, health records, or health exams unless the parent/guardian gives written consent.
-If desired, a consent form permitting communication between health care professionals and the school nurse can be provided to the school.
+If desired, a consent form permitting communication between health care professionals can be obtained in the school office.

 Absences and Illness